If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 If You Test Negative For Flu Are You Still Contagious When Using Different Test Types?

-The type of flu test impacts contagiousness assessment.
-Rapid molecular assays and RT-PCR are more accurate than rapid antigen tests.
-A negative result on less sensitive tests might still mean you’re contagious, so consider test type when interpreting results.
+The type of flu test matters.
+Rapid molecular assays and RT-PCR are generally more accurate than rapid antigen tests.
+A negative result on a less sensitive test can be less reassuring than a negative result on a molecular test done at the right time.

 If You Test Negative For Flu Are You Still Contagious? — Real-World Scenarios